josephluck/helix/docs/Models/Scoping.md

 }
 ```

-The form model can manage the state of form fields, including a call to the API, so let's use it in our "Login" model:
+The form model can manage the state of form fields, including a call to the API.
+Let's use it in our "Login" model and our "New Post" model:

 ```javascript
 const loginModel = {